 At Worthington National Bank, we are proud of our experienced, customer-focused team.
 We operate under the strong belief that if we treat our employees right, they'll treat our customers right.
 You can reach any representative via their direct phone number listed below, or click on their name to learn more and find their email address.

-Greg Morse brings almost 30 years of banking experience, all in Tarrant County, to his role as CEO and founding member of Worthington National Bank.
-Additionally, he is actively involved in the community and serves on the board of directors for several area nonprofits, including the Southwestern Exposition and Livestock Show, Tarrant County Blue (an organization dedicated to helping the families of fallen police officers), Wish With Wings, Fort Worth Police Foundation, the Arlington Library Foundation, the Arlington Police Foundation, the Texas Bankers Foundation, and Fort Worth Sister Cities (fundraising chair).
+Greg Morse brings over 30 years of banking experience, all in Tarrant County, to his role as CEO and founding member of Worthington National Bank.
+Additionally, he is actively involved in the community and serves on the board of directors for several area nonprofits, including the Southwestern Exposition and Livestock Show, Tarrant County Blue (an organization dedicated to helping the families of fallen police officers), Wish With Wings, the Arlington Police Foundation, the Texas Bankers Foundation, Texas Southwestern Cattle Raisers’ Foundation Board, Nay Seals Foundation Board, Van Cliburn Foundation Board, Amon Carter Museum Ambassadors Council and Downtown Fort Worth, Inc. Board.
 Greg completed Southwestern Graduate School of Banking at Southern Methodist University (SMU), holds an MBA from Texas Christian University and a BBA from SMU.
 Additionally, he has taught MBA and senior- level finance classes as an adjunct professor at the University of Texas at Arlington, where he received the Excellence in Teaching Award from UTA.
 Greg has also been honored as a 40 Under 40 award recipient.
 His personal philosophy is, "Work harder than you are paid to work."
 Greg's appreciation for fine art, especially Texas artwork, is visible at each bank location.
 A native of San Angelo, Greg lives in Fort Worth and is the proud father of two children.
 Their family attends McKinney Memorial Bible Church and Mount Olive Missionary Baptist Church.
 Along with his son, Hud, Greg has completed seven years of Bible Study Fellowship.

 Overall Bank President